yosoyducc/medflix/README.md

 ### First time use

 On first launch, you'll need to register.
-To change login mode, click the dropdown on the upper right hand corner of the Account Manager window.
+To change login mode, click the dropdown on the upper right hand corner of the Account Manager window and select "REGISTER".
+Alternatively, press F1 key to switch the mode.
-Select "REGISTER", enter your credentials, and press "Register me!"
+Then, enter your credentials, and press "Register me!"
 Make sure to remember your password, because it's nearly impossible to recover!

 From there, switch back to "SIGN IN" mode and just hit "Sign me in!"
 You'll be immediately redirected to the "Home" tab where recommendations appear.